 - Make sure to uncheck the boxes in the Exclusive Mode section.
 Doing this will not allow some apps to interfere with the sound on your laptop.

 You can now try playing any audio and see if this works.

 Restart Your Audio Services

-If most solutions aren’t working, it’s better to give your audio services a refreshment.
-Performing this step can resolve internal issues with your audio components.
+If most solutions aren’t working, restart the audio services to resolve internal issues with your audio components.
 Here’s how you can restart your audio services:

 - Type Services on the search bar.

 - You’ll now see a new pop-up window.